MicroEJ/AbstractionLayer-Event-Queue-ThreadX/README.md

 1. These sources can be included in the VEE Port with the method you prefer, by using this repository as a submodule or by doing a copy of the sources in the VEE Port repository.

-2. The configuration file `event_configuration.h` allows to set the Event Queue size with the macro `EVENT_QUEUE_SIZE`.
-The value configured by default is 100, adapt the value to your needs.
+2. The configuration file `event_configuration.h` stores default values of the abstraction layer configuration.
+The Event Queue size with the macro `LLEVENT_QUEUE_SIZE` with a default of 100.
+   If you want to update a configuration please edit or create the file `veeport_configuration.h` and set the desired value.
+This setting overwrites the content of `event_configuration.h`.
+   If your VEE Port does not print logs using printf, the trace redirection macro `LLEVENT_ERROR_TRACE` can be updated in `veeport_configuration.h`.

 # Requirements